limanup/Python-Word-Game/README.md

 Allow the user to play a series of hands

+    * Save 'word.txt' in the same folder as the py file

     * Asks the user to input a total number of hands

     * Accumulates the score for each hand into a total score for the